-In the summer of 2016, a major study about hypertension treatment in older adults was published in the prestigious JAMA journal: “Intensive vs Standard Blood Pressure Control and Cardiovascular Disease Outcomes in Adults Aged ≥75 Years: A Randomized Clinical Trial.”
+Fortunately, several years ago, a very well-done randomized trial provided us with answers to these important questions.
+It was published in the prestigious JAMA journal: “Intensive vs Standard Blood Pressure Control and Cardiovascular Disease Outcomes in Adults Aged ≥75 Years.

-When an important study like this is published, people often wonder: does this mean they should change the way their hypertension — or their parent’s hypertension — is being managed?
+When a major study like this is published, people often wonder: does this mean they should change the way their hypertension — or their parent’s hypertension — is being managed?
 Is their blood pressure (BP) at a good level?
 Should they be on more medication?

 Warning: this is one of those medically nerdy posts.
 But I have to write it, as it’s a foundation for later answering your questions on what your parents’ BP (or your own BP) should be, and whether you should consider a change in medication or treatment.
 If you just want to know the essentials, skip down to the key takeaways at the end.